notrobintaylor/fx_slipstream/README.md

 | **attack** | 1–1000 ms | 10 |
 | **release** | 10–2000 ms | 100 |

-**sensitivity** at off disables the waveform enthusiast (and familiar peaks & valleys).
+**sensitivity** at off disables the envelope follower (and the envelope repeater).
 At 50% the input amplitude has moderate influence.
 At 100% the full dynamic range is mapped.

 **direction +** means loud = parameter goes up.
 Loud playing → longer decay, more gain, more saturation, or more mod depth. **Direction -** inverts: loud = parameter goes down.